elugens/hello-javascript/docs/additional-questions/regular-expressions/character-classes.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A dot (.) is a special character class that matches any character except a new line.
-It should be noted that a dot means “any character”, but not the “absence of a character”.
+  <div><strong>Interview Response:</strong> A dot (.) is a unique character class that matches any character except a new line.
+We should note that a dot means “any character”, but not the “absence of a character”.
 There must be a character to match it.
-By default, a dot does not match the new line character \n.
+By default, a dot does not match the newline character \n.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />